Luan / Documentation reactionary software by fschmidt

 contents

-Luan does not have the Lua thread type.
 Luan adds a binary type that Lua doesn't have.
 This is because Lua strings can represent binary while Luan strings cannot.

 The Luan Nil type is implemented as the Java null.
 The Luan Boolean type is implemented as the Java Boolean type.
 The Luan Number type is implemented as the Java Number type.
 The Luan String type is implemented as the Java String type.
 Actual numbers may be any subclass of the Java Number class.